 C.I.
 In Luxembourg

-In Luxembourg, EHRI identified four archival institutions:
+In Luxembourg, EHRI has so far identified two significant archival institutions:

-- City Archives of Luxembourg (Archives de la Ville de Luxembourg),
+City Archives of Luxembourg (Archives de la Ville de Luxembourg)

-- National Archives of Luxemburg (Archives nationales de Luxembourg/Luxemburger Nationalarchiv),
+National Archives of Luxemburg (Archives nationales de Luxembourg/Luxemburger Nationalarchiv)

 C.II.
 In other countries